AlexKang/NetChat/README.md

 NetChat
 =======

-Command line internet chat program for Unix-based machines
+Command line internet chat program for Unix-based machines.
+Written in C.

 Currently supporting only one-on-one connections, but will add support for group chats.